Alabama DUI Defense

 Court Referral Program: Yes, the person must complete a mandated court referral program.

-What is the punishment for at fourth or subsequent DUI conviction in Alabama?
+What is the punishment for at fourth or subsequent DUI conviction in Alabama (or if there is a prior felony DUI conviction)?

 There are certain factors that can enhance the punishment for an Alabama DUI conviction.
-However, the baseline range of punishment for a 4th offense DUI can be summarized as follows:
+However, the baseline range of punishment for a 4th offense DUI (or if there is a prior felony DUI conviction) can be summarized as follows:

 Imprisonment: 1 year and 1 day to 10 years.
 “The minimum sentence shall include a term of imprisonment for at least one year and one day, provided, however, that there shall be a minimum mandatory sentence of 10 days which shall be served in the county jail.
 The remainder of the sentence may be suspended or probated, but only if as a condition of probation the defendant enrolls and successfully completes a state certified chemical dependency program recommended by the court referral officer and approved by the sentencing court.”
 Section 32-5A-191(h) of the Code of Alabama.